Have you ever tasted the delicacy, huitlacoche or Mexican corn truffle?

 - Oaxaca cheese (or substitue with either mozzarella or Chihuahua or Mexican manchego-style cheese)

 - salsa for topping (use the one picturedhere)

 - If using fresh huitlacoche, the package will instruct wether it needs to be rinsed or not.
-For jarred drain and for the canned simply open and use, the canned huitlacoche comes ready to use.
+For the canned simply open and use, the canned huitlacoche comes ready to use.
 If using the jarred version only if it comes in brine then you can drain otherwise do read the instructions on the jar but you should just be able to use as desired.
 If you'd like you can remove any corn silk from any of the huitlacoche you use.

 - Heat the oil, once hot add the onion and sauté until tender, sprinkle a little salt over the onion.
 Next add the garlic and the chopped chilie(s) and sauté until soft, then add the huitlacoche to the pan and season with a little salt and fresh or dried epazote.
 For fresh huitlacoche, cook just for a few minutes until the small pieces become soft and just start to break down easily.
 Make sure to stir often.
 Also watch the video for a visual of when the huitlacoche is cooked perfectly.
 Remove from the heat and set aside.